ICBCB-2026 Articles

 SDU University is inviting submissions of abstracts relevant to the thematic areas outlined above.
 We aim to achieve recognition as a Scopus-indexed conference, which underscores our commitment to originality and high-quality scholarly contributions.
 To qualify for publication in ICBCB 2026, at least one author or designated proxy must present the accepted abstract at the conference.
 Please note that conference registration fees are non-refundable.
 (The abstracts presented at the conference will be available on ICBCB – 2026 conference webpage).

 Abstracts can be submitted in Kazakh, English, or Russian.
 While speakers may present in their preferred language (Kazakh, English, and Russian) during panel discussions, all presentation slides must be in English.
-All submissions will undergo a thorough review by the ICBCB Publication Board and ELIPro Review Board members, based on the following criteria:
+All submissions will undergo a thorough review by the

 Notes.

-– The conference’s working languages are English, Kazakh and Russian.
+– The conference’s working languages are English, Kazakh, and Russian.

 – Authors present their research in 20 minutes + 5 minutes for Q&A.

-– Authors are requested to submit extended abstracts of 250–300 words Microsoft Conference Management Toolkits (CMT) portal after registering for the conference.
+– Authors are requested to submit extended abstracts of 250–300 words via Microsoft Conference Management Toolkits (CMT) portal after registering for the conference.
 Extended abstracts sent later than deadlines will NOT be accepted.

 – The authors will have the full responsibility of accuracy and authenticity of their papers.